iris-hep/iris-hep.github.io/pages/covid-19.md

 ## Current Activities

-  * UCSD Professor Frank Wuerthwein and project scientist Igor Sfiligoi are working with the [Folding@Home](https://foldingathome.org/) to enable them to more easily scale out the work servers that farm tasks out to clients available to do computational work.
-This leverages the experience of the [Open Science Grid](https://opensciencegrid.org/) and the [LHC](https://iris-hep.org/osglhc.html) and is needed to remove bottlenecks to exploiting the significant increase in resources being provided to [Folding@Home](https://foldingathome.org/) to help with the COVID-19 challenges.
+  * UCSD Professor Frank Wuerthwein, project scientist Igor Sfiligoi and others from the [Open Science Grid](https://opensciencegrid.org/) team are working with the [Folding@Home](https://foldingathome.org/) team and Greg Bowman, the PI of Folding@Home, to understand how OSG can best support their work related the COVID-19 challenges.

   * The [Molecular Sciences Software Institute (MolSSI)](https://molssi.org/) is working with BioExcel is working